Strangest NBA Draft Facts: 1947-2023

 That included three consecutive picks in the first round, as Pavel Podkozlin (Utah Jazz), Victor Khryapa (New Jersey Nets) and Sergei Monia (Portland Trail Blazers) were taken at No. 21, 22 and 23, respectively.

 The trio played a total of 175 games in the NBA combined.

-Some amazing players have been taken in the NBA draft out of National Association of Intercollegiate Athletics (NAIA) schools — most notably Scottie Pippen (Central Arkansas) and Dennis Rodman (Southeastern Oklahoma State).
+Some amazing players have been taken in the NBA draft after playing for NAIA schools — most notably Scottie Pippen (Central Arkansas) and Dennis Rodman (Southeastern Oklahoma State).

 2006: Rules Change for Greg Oden

 Because of the NBA's new collective bargaining agreement, 2006 was the first year high school players weren't eligible for the NBA draft — not that this would've stopped the Raptors from selecting a bust.

 If high school players still had been eligible, the No. 1 overall pick likely would have been 2007 No. 1 overall pick Greg Oden out of Indianapolis Lawrence North High School.

 Oden played 105 games in the NBA before injuries ended his career.
 The No. 2 overall pick, Kevin Durant, is still one of the NBA's best players and a lock to enter the Hall of Fame once his career is over.